 School Breakfast and Lunch Menus

-All students attending Children Reaching for the Sky Elementary and Future Investment Middle School eat free hot meals for breakfast and lunch under the National School Lunch Program.
+All students attending Children Reaching for the Sky Preparatory and Future Investment Middle School eat free hot meals for breakfast and lunch under the National School Lunch Program.

 School food directly affects students’ health, learning, and lifetime wellness habits.
 It can also play a powerful role in driving positive change in our nation’s food systems.